LinioPay/idle/README.md

 #Idle

 Idle is a package for managing Jobs and Messaging systems.
 The two aspects work in harmony to make background and queued job processing a breeze.
-The package is designed with extreme flexibility in mind.
-Any entity can be replaced by simply implementing the appropriate interface contract.
-However, the biggest strength to Idle and its flexibility is its configuration hierarchy which allows definition of defaults and having each entity override the defaults with its own properties.

 ## Primary Components

 ### Job

-A job as the name implies represents an objective that we wish to complete.
-In order to accomplish this objective we will need to successfully complete one or more tasks.
+A job as the name implies represents an objective which we wish to accomplish.
 Idle currently ships with two main types of jobs:
 - SimpleJob
-    - A `SimpleJob` is a generic, straight forward job which will be made up of one or more workers.
+    - A `SimpleJob` is a generic job which will be made up of one or more workers.
 - MessageJob
-    - A `MessageJob` is a more specialized type of job which is responsible for handling messages which have come from a messaging platform such as SQS, RabbitMQ, PubSub, etc.
+    - A `MessageJob` is a more specialized type of job which is responsible for accomplishing an objective while making use of data which is received from a message.

 #### Job > Worker

-A worker is the entity responsible for doing the work of each of the task(s) which make up a job.
-Idle allows each job to define its own set of workers.
-It is up to you to create your own workers depending on needed functionality, however Idle ships with two subtypes of workers:
+A worker is the entity responsible for doing the work of one or more tasks which make up a job.
+It is up to you to create your own custom workers depending on needed functionality.
+Idle ships with three types of workers:

+- Worker
+    - A `Worker` is a generic worker which performs some kind of task.
 - TrackingWorker
-    - A `TrackingWorker` has the main objective of persisting overall job details.
-This means that the worker will ask the parent job for any details it may want to persist.. such as if it was successful or not, execution time, etc.  The TrackingWorker will then connect to a database or service and store this information.
+    - A `TrackingWorker` is a type of worker which handles the task of persisting overall job details.
-        - Idle currently ships with DynamoDBTrackingWorker
+        - Idle currently ships with `DynamoDBTrackingWorker`.
 - TrackableWorker
-    - A `TrackableWorker` is useful whenever a worker has important information which should be tracked as part of the overall job tracking process.
+    - A `TrackableWorker` as the name implies is useful whenever a worker has data which we wish to persist as part of the overall job tracking process.

 ### Message

-Messaging is the second aspect of Idle and essentially is responsible for communication to and from messaging services, as well as managing the message entities themselves.
+Messaging is the other half of Idle, and is responsible for communication to and from messaging services.
 Idle currently ships with two main strategies for dealing with messages:

 - Queue
-    - A `Queue` based implementation essentially entails creating a message which contains whatever data you may need at a later date.
-This message is then sent to a `queue` service which will hold it until some entity retrieves it from that same `queue`.
+    - A `Queue` based implementation entails creating a message which contains data you will need at a later date.
+This message is then sent to a queueing service which will hold it in a `queue` until it is retrieved.
     - Idle currently ships with `SQS` as a queueing service.
-    - Idle has one main type of message for dealing with queues: QueueMessage.
+It is very simple to add adapters for other services by implementing the corresponding Service interface.
+    - Idle utilizes `QueueMessage` to manage the data on these messages.
 - Publish/Subscribe
-    - A `Publish/Subscribe` implementation is similar to a queue based implementation but it allows more flexibility at retrieval time.
-From an architectural point of view, a `topic` must be configured with at least one `subscriptions` in order to be useful.
-When a message is sent to a given `topic`, it will then add the message to each of the `subscription(s)`.
-Each of the `subscriptions` will then hold the message until some external entity pulls the message out of it.
-The main distinction with a `queue` based approach is that a `PublishSubscribe` model allows multiple things to occur to the message at different times.
-Whereas a queue is more linear and typically once you retrieve a message that flow is complete.
+    - A `Publish/Subscribe` implementation is similar to a queue based implementation, but it allows more flexibility at the time of retrieval.
+From an architectural point of view it consists of one `topic` and one or more `subscriptions`.
+When a message is sent to a given `topic`, it will forward the message to each of its `subscription(s)`.
+The `subscription(s)` will then hold the message until its retrieved.
     - Idle currently ships with `Google PubSub` as a `Publish/Subscribe` service.
-    - Idle has two main types of message for dealing with Publish/Subscribe: TopicMessage (implying it can be published to a `topic`), and a SubscriptionMessage (implying it has been pulled from a `subscription`).
+    - Idle utilizes two main types of message for dealing with Publish/Subscribe:
+        - `TopicMessage` which can be published to a `topic`.
+        - `SubscriptionMessage` which has been obtained (pulled or pushed) from a `subscription`).

 ## Installing Idle